 NOW, THEREFORE, BE IT RESOLVED by the Board of Trustees of the Greater Cleveland Regional Transit Authority, Cuyahoga County, Ohio:

 Section 1.
-That the attached Section 640.06 "Charitable Activity: Employee Use of Authority Time and Resources" is hereby enacted.
+That Section 640.06, Charitable Activity: Employee Use of Authority Time and Resources, is hereby amended to read as specified in Attachment A hereto.